gambitph/Stackable/src/modules/content-align/readme.md

 1. You will need to use the `ContentAlignControl` for adjusting the content alignment

+2. You will need to use the `withContentAlignReseter` HOC for allowing resetting of other alignment attributes.

-2. This module automatically adds an `AlignmentToolbar` to the block.
+3. This module automatically adds an `AlignmentToolbar` to the block.